 Cancer Research Data Commons

 The goal of the National Cancer Institute’s Cancer Research Data Commons (CRDC) is to empower researchers to accelerate data-driven scientific discovery by connecting diverse datasets with analytical tools in the cloud.
 The CRDC is built upon an expandable data science infrastructure that provides secure access to many different data across scientific domains via Data Commons Framework.
-The CRDC enables users to search and aggregate data across repositories via the Cancer Data Aggregator using a common data model developed by the Center for Cancer Data Harmonization.
-The ability to combine diverse data types and perform cross-domain analysis of large cancer datasets can lead to new discoveries in cancer prevention, treatment and diagnosis, further supporting the goals of precision medicine and the Cancer Moonshot℠.
+The CRDC enables users to search and aggregate data across repositories via the Cancer Data Aggregator using a common data model, CRDC-H. The ability to combine diverse data types and perform cross-domain analysis of large cancer datasets can lead to new discoveries in cancer prevention, treatment and diagnosis, further supporting the goals of precision medicine and the Cancer Moonshot℠.
 The CRDC will encompass and connect multiple cloud-based data repositories and serve as a central location to support public data sharing for NCI-funded programs.

 Access Diverse Data Types